yugedata/Options_Data_Science/README.md

 Change the date to pull all weekly option chains leading up to that day.
 Make sure the date is a Friday.

 e) Run mine.py right before market opens. ~09:25 EST

-** ONLY IF CREATING FILES FROM INSIDE mine.py
-The tables created for puts and calls are based off the wanted and unwanted columns.
-They are hard coded into arrays (wanted_columns & unwanted_columns).
-To create tables with different columns, move the specific column name from one array to the other, all must be accounted for in both lists.

 After getting familiar with the mine script, refer to test_trade how where to insert your own trading logic